Where do you source your fleeces from?

 Where are you located?

-Dominion Fleece & Fibre is located in Alberta, Canada.
-This is an online-only shop, but there is a pick up option for local residents.
+Dominion Fleece & Fibre is an online-only shop, located in Alberta, Canada.